UCAS Application Guide

 When we receive your UCAS application, we’ll invite you for an audition or interview.
-If it’s not possible for you to attend in person, other options available include a Zoom interview or a demo submission.
+If it’s not possible for you to attend in person, other options available include a Zoom interview or a remote submission.
 If you meet the entry criteria for the course you’ve selected, we’ll offer you a place.

 After you’ve applied via UCAS, you’ll be invited to attend an audition or interview.
-If it’s not possible for you to attend in person, other options available include a Zoom interview or a demo submission.
+If it’s not possible for you to attend in person, other options available include a Zoom interview or a remote submission.